Cracked Tooth Treatment: Causes, Symptoms, and Solutions

 Craze lines

-about dental cracked clinic leichhardtIn most cases, craze lines require no treatment since they are a superficial concern.
-Craze lines typically don’t cause any discomfort and could only become a threat to your oral health if they worsen and reach the dentin of teeth.
+Craze lines usually require no treatment since they are a superficial concern.
+Craze lines typically don’t cause any discomfort and could only threaten your oral health if they worsen and reach the dentin of teeth.

 To make matters worse, an uneven bite, grinding teeth, biting nails, or chewing ice can all put pressure on the enamel, which may eventually lead to craze lines.